 (6) (Change:OG-17.08.2015/29448) Suspended students may continue their education on the condition that they pay the tuition fees required for the academic year they came to register, and benefit from the rights for the semesters they register.

-(7) (Change:OG-17.08.2015/29448) Student, who could not graduate due to incompletion of the mandatory internship, is not required to pay for the tuition fee if he/she completes the internship in the first semester following the semester he/she completed the courses.
-In the event of incompletion of the internship in the following semester, the student is required to pay for the half of the tuition fee of the next semester.
+(7) (Change:OG-2/4/2018-30379) Student, who could not graduate due to incompletion of the mandatory internship, does not pay for the tuition fee in the first semester following the semester he/she completed the courses.
+In the event of incompletion of the internship in the respective semester, the student pays the half of the tuition fee of later semesters.

 Medium of Instruction

 ARTICLE 11 – (1) (Change: OG-17.08.2015/29448) The medium of instruction at IUE is English.
 However, courses required to be taught in Turkish or in another language are determined by the University Senate and shared with the Board of Trustees before they are announced.

 (2) Determining the foreign language proficiencies of the students, who are placed or accepted through transfers to associate and undergraduate degree programs, and their education at foreign language preparatory classes, are carried out in accordance with the respective legislation provisions of the University.